Skip to main content

 Vancouver Technical Secondary School aspires to develop honest, ethical and accomplished students capable of being responsible citizens in Canadian society.
 Educational achievement reflects an individual student’s subject area performance and honestly acquired skill, knowledge and ability.

-Some examples of cheating include:
+Some examples of academic dishonesty include:

 2. Supplying unauthorized information or work of any kind to another student with the knowledge that it may be copied or used for marks.